 Our team uses cutting edge analytics and visuals to make health data intuitive yet rigorous for decision-making.
 We apply machine learning and natural language processing to help clients make sense of the behaviors of large populations or human systems and to forecast systemic shocks or changes more effectively at large scale.
 We specialize in designing Big Data analytic systems with bi-directional data from digital sensors, wearable devices, social media portals, mobile phone SMS, and other similar sources.

 Our Big Data analytics and visualization projects involve:

 IBM Cognitive Labs

 Cognitive, artificial intelligence (AI) and analytics solutions enable companies to derive new insights from their data to answer the toughest business questions, uncover patterns and pursue breakthrough ideas.
-Our team worked with IBM Lab Services cognitive capabilities include advising clients on efficient data acquisition and capture, data placement and storage at scale, and the design and deployment of compute infrastructure for machine learning, big data and analytics.
+Our team worked with IBM Cognitive Labs and service capabilities include advising clients on efficient data acquisition and capture, data placement and storage at scale, and the design and deployment of compute infrastructure for machine learning, big data and analytics.

 Boston Children’s Hospital

 Digital aggregation and visualization of informal data sources is a cornerstone of modern-day early warning signal detection of emerging health threats.
 Our team supported the development and implementation of enhancements to a State-wide emergency alert system.
 Our team migrated the existing application and database to Amazon Web Services; enhanced data feeds to include situational information relevant to health (infectious disease outbreaks, weather hazards, infrastructure problems); and upgrade front-end UI and alerting system.